YGO/ocstyle/README.md

 ocstyle
 =======

 Objective-C style checker.
-This branch is a modified version to specified style (ignore line length check and change style for MissingSemicolon).
+This branch is a modified version to specified style (ignored line length check and changed style for MissingSemicolon error check).

 # Installation